 Modern career centers offer numerous tools to identify or clarify an individual’s values (V), interests (I), and personality (P) characteristics.
-While the specificity of such assessments is undoubtedly useful, it is also important to understand how values, interests, and personality overlap and converge with each other.
+While the specificity of such assessments is undoubtedly useful, it’s also important to understand how values, interests, and personality overlap and converge with each other.
 This theoretical convergence, for which we will employ the acronym—”V-I-P”—will constitute our focus in this post.

-I’ve long been interested in the theoretical overlap among various personality taxonomies, but it wasn’t until I revisited Shalom Schwartz’s “Theory of Basic Human Values” that I was struck by its parallels with John Holland’s model of career interests called “The Holland Occupational Themes,” or what is more colloquially called the “Holland Codes” or “RIASEC” model.
-I was already well-acquainted with the interrelations between Holland’s themes and the Myers-Briggs personality preferences, but when I witnessed the striking overlap between Schwartz and Holland, I couldn’t help but suspect that values, interests, and personality were, in effect, hailing from a common psychological foundation that could be modeled theoretically.
+I’ve long been interested in the theoretical overlap among various personality taxonomies.
+But it wasn’t until I revisited Shalom Schwartz’s “Theory of Basic Human Values” that I was struck by its parallels with John Holland’s “RIASEC” theory of career interests.
+I was already well-acquainted with the interrelations between Holland’s themes and the Myers-Briggs personality preferences, but when I witnessed the overlaps between Schwartz and Holland, I couldn’t help but suspect that values, interests, and personality were, in effect, hailing from a common psychological foundation—one which could be modeled theoretically.

-Visually, Schwartz’s values are typically displayed on a circle or pie graph, whereas Holland employed a hexagon to illustrate his interest themes.
-Despite these slight geometric differences, both theorists seemed to arrive at the same basic conclusion, which was that certain values / interests are quite similar or compatible, whereas others are rather different, even contrary, to one another.
+Visually, Schwartz’s values are typically arranged on a circle or pie graph, whereas Holland employed a hexagon to illustrate his career interest themes.
+Despite these slight geometric differences, both theorists arrived at the same basic conclusion: some values / interests are similar and correlated, whereas others are quite different, even contrary, to one another.
 Hence, both theorists situated similar values / interests near or adjacent to one another on their diagrams, while locating opposing values farther away or opposite each other.
-For instance, Holland placed the Artistic and Conventional interest themes on opposite sides of his hexagon, indicating that these domains had little in common.
+For instance, Holland placed the Artistic and Conventional interest themes on opposite sides of his hexagon, illustrating that these two domains have little in common.

-Later in this post, we will elaborate and provide visuals for Holland and Schwartz’s theories with an eye toward how they converge theoretically.
+Later in this post, we will elaborate on Holland and Schwartz’s theories with an eye toward how they converge conceptually and visually.
 Before doing so, however, we will set the stage by analyzing and diagramming the work of Jung / Myers-Briggs.

 II.
 The Jungian / Myers-Briggs Personality Taxonomy